rajadain/astro.tuhinanshu.com/src/content/blog/2011-05-18-anterence-blogspot-com-finding-short-twitter-handles-usernames.md

 date_updated: 2021-02-28T01:13:37.000Z
 tags:
   - archive
-  - anterence.blogspot.com
+  - anterenceblogspotcom
 ---

-Since the Twitter username (or *handle*, as it is known) is used frequently in communication, it is an important tool for branding; as important as a domain name, or a Facebook page name.
+Since the Twitter username (or _handle_, as it is known) is used frequently in communication, it is an important tool for branding; as important as a domain name, or a Facebook page name.
 Anyone who squatted the big usernames initially (such as [@Microsoft](https://twitter.com/Microsoft) or [@Google](https://twitter.com/google)) was probably paid dearly, or made to.

 In contrast to the trend of long handles that encompass the brand or message ([@OmenadNet](https://twitter.com/omenadnet), [@StartupJobsNY](https://twitter.com/startupjobsny)) short Twitter handles are also of value.
 Whether it be the SEO friendliness, preservation of space in tweets (which was my main concern), or just the coolness factor, short handles are [in demand](http://stevenbullen.com/blog/642/want-a-short-twitter-screen-name-not-a-chance/).